 Here’s an adult hot chocolate recipe that will warm you to your toes and it's easily made with no alcohol.
 It doubles as dessert and an after dinner drink all in one.
 The Winter Dream hot chocolate recipe is definitely a sweet indulgence!

-The Marriott St. Regis Resort, Park City, Utah
+The St. Regis, Park City, Utah

 Situated above the charming, historic mining town of Park City, Utah, sits the St. Regis Deer Valley.
 The location is breathtaking.
 It’s a snowy wonderland for skiers and winter sports enthusiasts.
 The epitome of mountain elegance, staying at the St Regis was a real treat.
 The sheer beauty of the area with sapphire blue skies and sparkling white snow plus gorgeous accommodations really spoils you.

 Enjoying lunch in the hotel bar & restaurant, I started talking with the restaurant team.
 Whenever we travel, I find opportunities to talk with the chefs and restaurant staff, always looking to learn something new.
 I usually end up in the kitchen and this time was no different.

 After a behind-the-scenes tour of the amazing hotel kitchen, an array of the resort’s specialty libations arrived at our table.
 Our favorites were the ginger margarita and the dessert style hot chocolate drink, the St Regis Winter Dream.

 To hot chocolate, the St. Regis adds almond flavored Amaretto and Baileys liqueurs, then tops with whipped cream and a dusting of nutmeg and chocolate shavings.
 Like it’s name, it really is a winter dream.